-Current and Pending Project Support - Proposal Section G
+8. Current and Pending Project Support - Proposal Section G

 This includes all anticipated requests for such, from whatever source (e.g., Federal, State or local government agencies, private foundations, industrial or other commercial organizations).
-See II.C.7 of the GPG.
+Follow the format of the GPG.

-Proposers are reminded to identify the program announcement/solicitation number (03-504) in the program announcement/solicitation block on the proposal Cover Sheet.
+Proposers are reminded to identify the program announcement/solicitation number (04-513) in the program announcement/ solicitation block on the proposal Cover Sheet.
 Compliance with this requirement is critical to determining the relevant proposal processing guidelines.
 Failure to submit this information may delay processing.